clearlinux/how-to-clear/02-concepts.md

 projects.

-The term upstream describes a relationship where content moves from upstream to downstream in a fluent matter, and content is generally aimed to be submitted back to upstream but receive significant review.
+The term upstream describes a relationship where content moves from upstream to downstream in a fluid manner, and content is generally aimed to be submitted back to upstream but receive significant review.
 This concept applies also when people create a mixed Clear Linux OS version.
 In that case, the official Clear Linux OS is the upstream to the mixed version.

-## Packages vs. Projects
+## Packages vs. projects

-In the Clear Linux OS Terminology, we separate the source code that is in upstream repositories, and the distribution adaptation of the products of that project.
+In the Clear Linux OS terminology, we separate the source code that is in upstream repositories, and the distribution adaptation of the products of that project.

 The definition of a project is the thing that is the upstream of a package.
 Projects are maintained by individual maintainers.
-The Clear Linux OS team does not modify the project except for where they are the upstream maintainers.
+The Clear Linux OS team does not modify the project unless they are the upstream maintainers.
 In the same way, people who are maintainers of projects are directly providing content to the Clear Linux OS, with all the responsibilities that go with it.